Role of Coulomb interaction in elastic pion-proton scattering from holography: Numerical results

 From the results, strong $|t|$ and $\sqrt{s}$ dependence can be seen.
 For the both $\pi^- p$ and $\pi^+ p$ scattering, the absolute value of the ratio becomes maximum around $t = 0.002$~GeV$^2$.
 In the $\pi^- p$ case, the ratio increases with $\sqrt{s}$, and the ratios at $\sqrt{s}=5$, 10~GeV are negative in the considered $|t|$ range, while that at $\sqrt{s}=20$~GeV is positive but its magnitude is quite small.
 In the $\pi^+ p$ case, the ratio decreases with $\sqrt{s}$, and the ratios at $\sqrt{s}=5$, 10~GeV are positive in the considered $|t|$ range, while that at $\sqrt{s}=20$~GeV is negative.
 It is found that the $\pi^- p$ scattering at relatively low center-of-mass energy is more sensitive to the interference effect.

 We also investigate ratios of the three contributions from the strong interaction, Coulomb interaction, and interference term in the $\pi^- p$ and $\pi^+ p$ differential cross section at $|t|=0.002$~GeV$^2$.
-The resulting ratios are displayed in figure~\ref{s_dependence}.
+The resulting ratios are displayed in Fig.~\ref{s_dependence}.

 From the results, it is seen that in this very low $|t|$ region the contribution from the Coulomb interaction, including the interference term, is substantial in the quite wide range of center-of-mass energy.
 Since the currently available $\pi p$ differential cross section data concentrate in relatively narrow $\sqrt{s}$ range and there are no data at higher energies, it is expected that these nontrivial contribution ratios obtained in this study will be tested by future experiments.